seo-asif/Rock-Paper-Scissors/README.md

 ﻿# Rock-Paper-Scissors

 This is a simple implementation of the classic Rock Paper Scissors game using HTML, CSS, and JavaScript.
-The game allows two players to compete against each other by selecting one of the three options: Rock, Paper, or Scissors.
+The game allows Human player and Bot player to compete against each other by selecting one of the three options: Rock, Paper, or Scissors.
 The winner is determined based on the standard rules of the game.

 #Demo<br>
 You can try out the game by visiting the following link: [Rock Paper Scissors Game Demo](https://rockpap.netlify.app/)<br><br>
 ![Alt Text](https://static.vecteezy.com/system/resources/previews/000/691/497/original/rock-paper-scissors-neon-icons-vector.jpg)
 <br><br>#Features<br>
-Two players can compete against each other.
+Human player and Bot player can compete against each other.
 Real-time updates and feedback on the game result.
 Clear and intuitive user interface.
 Option to restart the game after each round.<br>
 <br>#Technologies Used<br>
 HTML<br>
 CSS<br>
-JavaScript<br>
+JavaScript<br><br>

 <br>#Getting Started<br>
 To run the game locally on your machine, follow these steps:<br>